 If you have been affected by a product defect, such as the mislabeling of ingredients, the Memphis legal team at John Michael Bailey Injury Lawyers have the experience necessary to represent individuals against negligent manufacturers in order to hold the responsible party accountable.
 Call our offices today at 888-WE-FIGHT to learn more.

 Twenty-nine-year-old Memphis, Tennessee resident and Colorado college student Codero Caples is currently confined in a hospital in Colorado Springs and is listed under critical condition after the electronic cigarette he had been smoking exploded in his face on Friday, November 20.

 Caples, who is studying personal training and fitness in Colorado Springs and is aspiring to become a professional trainer someday, may be in danger of never walking again, according to his family.
 He reportedly broke his neck as well as several bones in his face, lost his front tooth, and sustained lacerations and burns to his mouth and lips when the incident occurred.
 Caples underwent a spinal surgery on the Sunday following the incident, according to local news reports.

 At John Michael Bailey Injury Lawyers in Memphis, our product liability attorneys understand how devastating these types of accidents cane be, and we work to hold negligent manufacturers accountable for the products they create.
-Call our offices today at to discuss your case today.
+Call our offices today at 888-WE-FIGHT to discuss your case today.

 Over 100 women are filing a class action lawsuit against Qualitest Birth Control Pharmaceuticals, claiming that a packaging error led to surprise pregnancies.
 The error occurred after the packages were rotated 180 degrees during manufacturing causing the sugar placebo pills to be placed where the birth control pills were intended to be packaged.